mxdavis/js-ajax-ajax-and-callbacks-readme-v-000/README.md

 github_commits.all(user: 'rails', repo: 'rails', author: 'DHH')
 ```

-## Defining API (done)
+## Defining APIs

 For the purpose of this lesson, we are mostly concerned with web APIs.
 But the term API actually has a more broad meaning.

 > In computer programming, an application programming interface (API) is a set of routines, protocols, and tools for building software and applications. - Wikipedia

 In its simplest form, an API in relation to Object Oriented programming is a class and the list of methods we define.
 When creating a class, we are defining a guidebook on how to interact with other parts of the code.
 We get to decide which methods and variables are public or private, essentially controlling how to interact with the class.
 When we apply this concept to the web, we get web APIs like the GitHub API and Twitter API.
-From our Postman experiment, we saw how GitHub provides a way for us interact with the data on their system.
+From our Postman experiment, we saw how GitHub provides a way for us to interact with the data on their system.
 Just like how a class provides a set of public methods to interact with, web APIs provide us with urls.
 The list of urls that GitHub provides on https://developer.github.com/v3 act as the public methods into their system.
 The developers that created the API control which resources they want to share and who has access to them.
 In the end it's all just the same data available from GitHub.
 The big difference is the GitHub API is just data and not the HTML/CSS/JavaScript which is the only thing our applications need.

 ## Ajax